Rickyoung221/UCLA-CS144-SPR2020/README.md

 @copyright by Weikeng, Yueying.

-Please do not copy the code, they should be just for view. ​:slightly_smiling_face:​
+Please do not copy any code, they should be just for view. ​:slightly_smiling_face:​